Hashim-mirjan/fuel-property-prediction/README.md

 This strategy ensures that the final validation set is completely unseen by both base and meta models, enabling an unbiased evaluation of the full ensemble.

 Meta Model:
 - A Ridge regression model was used to combine predictions from the base models.
-The meta-model was trained using out-of-fold predictions from the base layer.
+The meta-model was trained using predictions from the base layer.

 ## Results